matfish2/vue-tables-2/README.md

 > Note: Don't include HTML directly in your dataset, as it will be parsed as plain text.

-> CSS Note: to center the pagination apply `text-align:center` to the wrapping element

 # Child Rows

 Child rows allow for a custom designed output area, namely a hidden child row underneath each row, whose content you are free to set yourself.